isabel-brolhato/isabel-brolhato/README.md

 - 🐾❤️ Previous experiences: I have a degree in Veterinary Medicine, and a specialization in Cardiology.

 - 🌍 Fun fact: I love to learn new languages (programming and real world ones!).
-I am currently learning Hindi.

 </td><td valign="top" width="50%">